wonsunahn/CS1632_RentACat/README.md

 * Cat.java - The Cat interface with a createInstance method with which to create Cats of different types.  **Fill in** the part where the method creates a mock Cat type.
 * CatImpl.java - An implementation of the Cat interface.  **Fill in** the class with member variables and method implementations.
 * InstanceType.java - This is a Java enumeration for instance types, and you don't need to touch.
-* RentACat.java - The RentACat interface with a createInstance method with which to create RentACats of different types.  **Fill in** the part where the method creates a mock RentACat type.
+* RentACat.java - The RentACat interface with a createInstance method with which to create RentACat implementations of different types.  **Fill in** the part where the method creates a mock RentACat type.
 * RentACatImpl.java - An implementation of the RentACat interface.  **Fill in** the methods that are still incomplete.

 * CatUnitTest.java - The JUnit class that unit tests Cat objects.